 Chevron's San Ardo oil field in Southern California recovers more than 10,000 barrels of heavy oil each day.
-The extraction process results in significant volumes of produced water that requires treatment and disposal.
-Chevron engaged Veolia's water treatment technology, engineering and operations experts to provide a solution for sustainably treating the produced water for surface discharge, while enabling enhanced oil production.
+The oil extraction process generates large volumes of produced water that require treatment and management, typically disposed of by deep well injection.
+Chevron engaged Veolia's water treatment technology, engineering and operations experts to provide a new solution for sustainably treating the produced water.
+This would allow Chevron to minimize its water impact, while maximizing efficiency and significantly expanding production.

-To achieve this, Veolia provided Engineer-Procure (EP) services and operates a produced water management facility at this oil field that features the first-ever installation of OPUS® (Optimized Pretreatment and Unique Separation) technology.
-Developed by Veolia Water Technologies, OPUS® is a reliable and robust process for successfully treating produced water for surface discharge.
+To achieve this, Veolia provided Engineer-Procure (EP) services and operates a produced water management facility at this oil field that features the first-ever installation of Veolia's OPUS® (Optimized Pretreatment and Unique Separation) technology.
+In this case, Chevron San Ardo's treated water is used in two ways - reused for steam generation, and released into aquifer recharge basins that replenish local water resources and allow Chevron to recover more oil.
 The reliable operations & maintenance of the plant is backed by a Veolia performance guarantee.

 The process of extracting oil from the ground generates a volume of water that can range from 10 to 20 times the oil production rate.
 Historically, a portion of this water had been recycled and softened for reuse in steam generation, with the remainder going to local EPA class II injection wells for disposal.
 However the injection zone capacity is limited, which constrains full field development and daily production levels.